 There are plenty of these to choose from.
 Among them:

 - Blue Cash Preferred® Card from American Express: 6 percent cash back at U.S. supermarkets on up to $6,000 worth of annual purchases (then 1%), 6 percent cash back on select U.S. streaming services, 3 percent cash back at U.S. gas stations and on transit and 1 percent on all other purchases.
 The only downside?
 The card has an annual fee of $95.

 - Blue Cash Everyday® Card from American Express is a good no-annual-fee alternative: 3 percent cash back at U.S. supermarkets, again up to $6,000 in purchases a year (then 1%); 2 percent cash back at U.S. gas stations and select department stores and 1 percent cash back on all other purchases.

-- Hilton Honors Ascend from American Express: 6 points per dollar spent on groceries, restaurants and gas, 12 points respectively per dollar spent at Hilton properties and 3 points on other purchases.
+- Hilton Honors American Express Surpass® Card: 6 points per dollar spent at U.S. supermarkets, restaurants and gas stations, 12 points respectively per dollar spent at Hilton properties and 3 points on other purchases.
 The card has a $95 annual fee.

 - The IHG Rewards Club Traveler Credit Card: 2 points for every $1 you charge at grocery stores, gas stations and restaurants, 5 points per dollar spent at IHG hotel stays, and 1 point for every $1 spent elsewhere.
 The traveler card comes with a $29 annual fee.

 Purchasing medications using cards at drugstores or wholesale clubs